DrewCoding/179-Final-Project/AggieProjectDocument.md

 I am responsible for the logic of the player controls in the game overworld.
 I used input mapping for the controls of the game, as well as the logic of how the player will move.

+I wanted the movement to be simple, but make it feel fun to move.
+I made sure to use the built in velocity system as well as the inputs as that the player has more than 4 directions to go in.
+It gives the player more freedom and lesss jankiness in how they stride.
 In the [player.gd](https://github.com/DrewCoding/179-Final-Project/blob/f9ecb4d94fabb1ab4b8353660adc9b45d61479e2/aggiemon/Scripts/player.gd#L32-L76), I made a character controller that was consistent with its speed in all 8 directions, so there is no chances of the player gaining unintended amounts of speed.

 Alongside the movement of the player, we also have the camera logic on the player.
 This is very straight forward, utilizing the built-in lerping when the camera follows the player in order to prevent possible motion sickness.